Disclosure: I get commissions for purchases made through affiliate links in this post.

 - It’s biblically based.
 Even though all the books they are reading aren’t written by Christian authors, the curriculum itself guides the students into looking at the history (or literature, philosophy, government, etc.) through a biblical worldview.

 - The kids are give specific reading assignments from Living Books (real books, not textbooks) and questions to answer as they read which will be the basis for the week’s discussion.

 - There are discussions associated with every week’s lesson.
 This is one of the most awesome features of the curriculum.
-It has an actual discussion script that the the mom or teacher uses to guide the student through a socratic discussion to learn how to analyze and synthesize the material they are studying.
+It has an actual discussion script that the mom or teacher uses to guide the student through a Socratic discussion to learn how to analyze and synthesize the material they are studying.
 This is for both history and literature.
-(By the way, for next month’s homeschool high school blog hop, I’ll explain more about socratic discussion.)
+(By the way, for next month’s homeschool high school blog hop, I’ll explain more about Socratic discussion.)